-Name, Municipality of Residence and Current Position with the Company Director Since Present Principal Occupation or Employment (including all officer position currently held with the Company), Principal Occupation or Employment for the Past Five Years or more, and Other Current Public Directorships Common Share Owned (1) Serafino Iacono (2) Caracas, Venezuela Co-Chairman, Director January 23, 2008 Co-Chairman of the Board of the Company since January 23, 2008; Co-Chairman of the Board of Pacific Stratus from August 21, 2006 to January 23, 2008.
-Chief Executive Officer of Bolivar Gold Ltd., a gold producer, from February 2003 to February 2006.
-Mr. Iacono is also a director of Gran Colombia Gold Corp., PetroMagdalena Energy Corp. and Pacific Coal Resources Ltd. 102,915 Miguel de la Campa (2)(5) Caracas, Venezuela Co-Chairman, Director January 23, 2008 Co-Chairman of the Board of the Company since January 23, 2008; Co-Chairman of the Board of Pacific Stratus from August 21, 2006 to January 23, 2008.
-President and Chief Operating Officer of Bolivar Gold Ltd., a gold producer, from February 2003 to February 2006.
-Mr. de la Campa is also a director of Gran Colombia Gold Corp., PetroMagdalena Energy Corp. and Pacific Coal Resources Ltd. 401,765 Ronald Pantin (2) Bogotá, Colombia Chief Executive Officer, May 22, 2007 Chief Executive Officer of the Company since May 2007.
-President of Enron Venezuela from May 2000 to March 2002.
-Mr. Pantin is also a director of Gran Colombia Gold Corp. and Pacific Coal Resources Ltd. 15,250 Director José Francisco Arata (2)(6)(7) Caracas, Venezuela President, Director January 23, 2008 President of the Company since January 23, 2008; Chief Executive Officer and director of Pacific Stratus from August 21, 2006 to January 23, 2008; and Executive Vice President, Exploration of Bolivar Gold Ltd. from July 1997 to February 2006.
-Mr. Arata is also a director of Gran Colombia Gold Corp. and Pacific Coal Resources Ltd. 1,455,823 German Efromovich (3) São Paulo, Brazil Director June 16, 2007 Entrepreneur and director of Synergy Group of Companies, which is involved in ship and drilling rig leasing and manufacturing, oil production and aviation services.
-Mr. Efromovich is also a director of Avianca.
-6,447,084 (8) Augusto Lopez Bogotá, Colombia Director April 30, 2008 Mr. Lopez is an electrical engineer, a designation obtained through the Sociedad Antioqueña de Ingenieros in Colombia, and holds an Electrical Engineering Degree from Universidad Pontificia Bolivariana.
+Name, Municipality of Residence and Current Position with the Company Director Since Present Principal Occupation or Employment (including all officer position currently held with the Company), Principal Occupation or Employment for the Past Five Years or more, and Other Current Public Directorships Common Shares Owned (1) erafino Iacono (2) Caracas, Venezuela January 23, 2008 Co-Chairman of the Board of the Company since January 23, 2008; Co-Chairman of the Board of Pacific Stratus from August 21, 2006 to January 23, 2008.
+Mr. Iacono is also a director of 966,300 Executive Co-Chairman, Director Gran Colombia Gold Corp. and Pacific Coal.
+Miguel de la Campa (2)(5) Caracas, Venezuela January 23, 2008 Co-Chairman of the Board of the Company since January 23, 2008; Co-Chairman of the Board of Pacific Stratus from August 21, 2006 to January 23, 2008.
+President and Chief Operating 1,498,065 Executive Co-Chairman, Director Officer of Bolivar Gold Ltd., a gold producer, from February 2003 to February 2006.
+Mr. de la Campa is also a director of Gran Colombia Gold Corp. and Pacific Coal.
+Ronald Pantin (2) Bogotá, Colombia May 22, 2007 Chief Executive Officer of the Company since May 2007.
+Mr. Pantin is also a director of Pacific Coal.
+1,265,250 Chief Executive Officer, Director José Francisco Arata (2)(6)(7) Caracas, Venezuela January 23, 2008 President of the Company since January 23, 2008; Chief Executive Officer and director of Pacific Stratus from August 21, 2006 to January 23, 2008; and Executive Vice President, 1,486,023 President, Director Exploration of Bolivar Gold Ltd. from July 1997 to February 2006.
+Mr. Arata is also a director of Pacific Coal and CGX Energy.
+German Efromovich São Paulo, Brazil June 16, 2007 Entrepreneur and director of Synergy Group of Companies, which is involved in ship and drilling rig leasing and manufacturing, oil production and aviation services.
+Mr. 6,447,084 (8) Director Efromovich is also a director of Avianca.
+Augusto Lopez Bogotá, Colombia April 30, 2008 Mr. Lopez is an electrical engineer, a designation obtained through the Sociedad Antioqueña de Ingenieros in Colombia, and holds an Electrical Engineering Degree from Universidad 38,000 Director Pontificia Bolivariana.
 Mr. Lopez is a director of Pacific Rubiales and has held the position since April 2008.
 Mr. Lopez has worked for over 40 years in various capacities and in various industries in South America and Europe, during 15 years as President of Bavaria, S.A., Colombia's largest beverage company.
 Mr. Lopez also held senior positions at Inversiones Bavaria S.A., an investment company.
 Mr. Lopez is the managing partner of Prospectiva Financiera, a consulting firm specializing in investment banking.
-Mr. Lopez is a director of Petroamerica Oil Corp., of Gran Colombia Gold Corp., and of Sportsat a firm operator of a national T.V channel and producers of 38,000
+Mr. Lopez is a director of Petroamerica Oil Corp., of Gran Colombia Gold Corp., and of Sportsat a firm operator of a national T.V channel and producers of contents for television.
+Mr. Lopez also participates on the boards of other public and private companies in South America and Europe.